 Richard Faulds became Great Britain’s first Olympic shooting gold medallist for 12 years at Sydney 2000 – a feat made all the more impressive by the fact he had a weak left eye as a child.

-He has since competed at both Athens 2004 and Beijing 2008, finishing 13th and sixth respectively.
-In 2010, Faulds and his wife Tanya – also a successful shooter in her own right – opened Owls Lodge Shooting School.
+He has since competed at Athens 2004, Beijing 2008 and London 2012.
+In 2010, Richard and his wife Tanya – also a successful shooter in her own right – opened Owls Lodge Shooting School while he announced his retirement in December 2014.